Workforce Development

 Community Training

-Community Training is a short-term engagement lasting from one day to one week, offering industry-specific certifications to help individuals upskill in their current job or transition to a new field.
-While not always offered, stipends may be available to alleviate financial barriers for participants.
+Community Training is the front line of workforce engagement.
+Lasting between one day and one week, these trainings are industry or sectorspecific and certificates earned upskill a participant in their current occupation or introduce them to a new field.
+While not a requirement, daily stipends may be offered to reduce financial barriers to attendance.
 Follow us on Facebook to stay updated!

 Professional Accelerated Training and Hiring (PATH) Training